andrespencer/video-homepage/README.md

 ## Planned improvements

 1. Load a thumbnail of the video while the video loads
+2. Accessibility improvements
+3. Refactor to use React context
-2. Easter egg with the word "karma"
+4. Easter egg with the word "karma"

 ## Setup